-MAŁGORZATA ZIEMNICKA (violin), received education in violin, piano, and chamber music at the Wieniawski Music Lyceum in her native Lodz, Poland.
+MARGARET ZIEMNICKA (violin), is a founding member of Abendmusik.
+She received her education in violin, piano, and chamber music at the Wieniawski Music Lyceum in her native Lodz, Poland.
 She toured Europe with the Lyceum's chamber choir, winning major prizes at competitions in Spain and Italy.
 While studying violin and sound recording at the Chopin Music Academy in Warsaw she became interested in baroque violin.
 After immigrating to the United States Ms. Ziemnicka continued her studies at DePaul University in Chicago and at McGill University in Montreal.
 As a member of the Chicago Civic Orchestra she performed under Sir Georg Solti, Daniel Barenboim, and Pierre Boulez.
 Since moving to New York Ms. Ziemnicka has been performing baroque and classical music on period instruments with REBEL, Concert Royal, Early Music New York, Trinity Baroque Orchestra, Sinfonia New York, Gotham Chamber Opera, at Museum Concerts in Providence, and has made numerous recordings on modern and baroque violin.
 She appears regularly at Lincoln Center with the American Classical Orchestra, and has performed at the Kennedy Center and the Washington National Cathedral, and with the Rhode Island Philharmonic.
 Ms. Ziemnicka is a member of the recently formed New York Classical Quartet.
 She is a great fan of jazz and popular music of the 1920s.

-DEREK LEE RAGIN is regarded as one of the foremost countertenors of our day.
+DEREK LEE RAGIN (countertenor) is regarded as one of the foremost countertenors of our day.
 In great demand as a master of Baroque vocal style, he is also an inspired interpreter of contemporary music.
 His performances of such diverse repertoire are characterized by an unusual warmth and expressivity, and he has received unanimous accolades from critics and audiences throughout the world.

 Mr. Ragin sang the 1739 (first performance) version of Handel’s Israel in Egypt in Budapest, debuted Der Name der Rose by Munich composer Enjott Schneider (a composition for countertenor and organ written especially for him), and with the London-based group Florilegium, returned to the Budapest Early Music Festival and the Handel Festival in Halle, Germany.
 Mr. Ragin appeared in the Munich